-Jeremy McBride LLB (Cantab).
+Jeremy McBride LLB (Bham), LLB (Cantab).
 Barrister, Monckton Chambers, London (2006-) and Visiting Professor, Central European University (1997-).
+His legal practice involves acting for individuals and governments (in inter-State cases) before the European Court of Human Rights and for individuals before the United Nations Human Rights Committee, as well as advising on the compliance of legislative proposals with European and international human rights standards.
 He is also a Member (2008-) of the Expert Council on NGO Law of the Council of Europe’s Conference on INGOs (2008-).
-He is an expert on human rights law for the Council of Europe, the Organization for Security and Co-operation in Europe, Office of the High Commission for Human Rights and UNDP, as well as Editor, Butterworths Human Rights Cases.
+He is an expert on human rights law for the Council of Europe, the European Union, the Organization for Security and Co-operation in Europe, the Office of the High Commission for Human Rights and UNDP, as well as Editor, Butterworths Human Rights Cases.
 He was the co-founder and Chair of INTERIGHTS (the International Centre for the Legal Protection of Human Rights) until its closure in 2014 and was formerly Reader in International Human Rights Law, University of Birmingham (1978-2006) and Chair of the Scientific Committee of the European Union’s Fundamental Rights Agency (2010-13).

 Juan E. Méndez holds an Abogado degree (JD equivalent) from the Stella Maris Catholic University, Mar del Plata, Argentina, and a certificate from the Washington College of Law, The American University, Washington, DC, (1980).
 He is admitted to the bar of the District of Columbia, USA and of Buenos Aires and Mar del Plata, Argentina.
-He teaches at the Washington College of Law and is currently the United Nations Special Rapporteur on Torture.
+He teaches at the Washington College of Law.
 He is the author, with Marjory Wentworth, of Taking a Stand: The Evolution of Human Rights.
 He was President of the International Center for Transitional Justice between 2004 and 2009.
 He is a Visiting Fellow, Kellogg College, Oxford, and in 2009 and 2010 he was an Advisor to the Prosecutor, International Criminal Court, on Crime Prevention.
 In the summer of 2009 he was a Scholar-in-Residence at the Ford Foundation, New York.
-He is also former Special Advisor to the Secretary General (UN) on Prevention of Genocide.
+He is also former Special Advisor to the Secretary General (UN) on Prevention of Genocide and former UN Special Rapporteur on Torture (2010-2016).
 At Human Rights Watch he directed the Americas division (1982-1993) and was later General Counsel (1994-1996).
 He was Executive Director of the Inter-American Institute of Human Rights in Costa Rica (1996-1999).
 From 2000 to 2003 he was a member – and in 2002 the President – of the Inter-American Commission on Human Rights, Organization of American States.
 He has taught at the University of Notre Dame, Georgetown Law School and Johns Hopkins School of Advanced International Studies (SAIS), and he teaches regularly at the Oxford Masters Program in International Human Rights Law.

 Rachel Murray is Professor of International Human Rights Law at the University of Bristol and Director of its Human Rights Implementation Centre.
-The HRIC undertakes regular work on OPCAT and torture prevention, among other areas.
-Rachel’s specialist areas are OPCAT, the implementation of human rights decisions and judgments and the African human rights system.
+Rachel undertakes regular work on the African human rights system, implementation of human rights law, OPCAT and torture prevention, among other areas.
 She has written widely in this area (e.g. Implementation of the Findings of the African Commission on Human and Peoples’ Rights, with Debbie Long, Cambridge University Press, 2015; The Optional Protocol to the UN Convention Against Torture, OUP, with Steinerte, Evans and Hallo de Wolf), and articles in leading legal human rights journals.
 She also advises national, regional and international organisations as well as governments and individuals on these areas.
 She holds a number of grants, including a major grant from the ESRC on implementation.
 She is on the board of the Institute for Human Rights and Development in Africa, and is a Fellow of the Human Rights Centre at the University of Essex and a member of Doughty Street Chambers.
 She is also a magistrate.

 David Petrasek BA (University of Waterloo); LLB (Osgoode Hall, York University); LLM (London School of Economics); Associate Professor, Graduate School of Public and International Affairs, University of Ottawa.
 Professor Petrasek has worked in the human rights and conflict resolution fields for over 20 years, with NGOs, the United Nations and research centres, including as Senior Director for Policy at Amnesty International, Research Director at the International Council for Human Rights Policy, and Policy Director at the Centre for Humanitarian Dialogue.
 His areas of interest include the protection of human rights in times of conflict, the extension of human rights obligations to non-sate actors, the contribution of human rights advocacy to poverty eradication efforts, and the resolution of armed conflict through mediation.
 He has taught international human rights and humanitarian law courses at universities in Canada, Sweden and the United Kingdom.
-Most recently he worked as a Special adviser to Irene Khan, then Secretary-General of Amnesty International, and co-authored with her Unheard truths – human rights and poverty.
+He has worked as a Special Adviser to the Secretary-General of Amnesty International and is Senior Editor at openGlobalRights, a leading, global platform for debating human rights advocacy.